 Candidates must also submit an acknowledgement form and professional resume.
 Additional forms may be required depending on your background.

-Earn your Master of Education degree, and open yourself to a number of careers in education.
+The online curriculum and instruction master's degree is perfect for educators in all settings, including elementary and secondary private schools, charter schools and homeschools, as well as various educational institutions.
 Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
-A master's degree automatically increases your pay in many states and gives you a competitive advantage for advancing your career.
+A master's degree may increase your pay in many states and gives you a competitive advantage for advancing your career.

-The MEd in Curriculum and Instruction program with a reading concentration is designed for certified teachers or select K-12 professionals who are leading in the area of curriculum and instruction.
-The program includes 11 courses, three of which are literacy development courses.
+The Master in Curriculum and Instruction online program with a reading concentration is designed for K-12 educators who are leading in the area of curriculum and instruction.
+The program includes 12 courses, three of which are literacy development courses.

 This course will examine several major theoretical perspectives on literacy development from Kindergarten through 4th grade.
 Students will explore literacy environments that encourage the development of reading, writing, listening and speaking in the early elementary classroom.
 Students will also learn a variety of effective strategies for the instruction and assessment of reading and writing in the early elementary classroom.
 Differentiating instruction to meet the needs of students from diverse backgrounds will be integrated into the course content.